Mkayuni/Bass-Broker/README.md

 ## Overview

-Bass Broker transforms how you monitor the stock market by translating price movements into immersive bass sounds.
-This innovative Android application allows you to passively track your investments through audio cues, keeping you informed while you focus on other tasks.
+Bass Broker is my passion project that brings together my three loves: software development, finance, and bass guitar.
+I created this Android app to help me monitor stock movements through bass sounds, turning market data into audio cues that I can recognize while working on other things.
+It's a practical tool that lets me stay connected to my investments without constantly checking charts, while also giving me a creative outlet to apply my programming skills to real problems that matter to me.

+**Note:** This project is still a work in progress.
+Between balancing my thesis, school coursework, and teaching responsibilities, I haven't had as much time as I'd like to dedicate to it.
+I'm continuously improving it when time permits.

-## ✨ Key Features
+## Key Features

 - **Audio Stock Monitoring**: Distinctive bass sounds indicate market events
 - **Real-time Tracking**: Live data from Yahoo Finance API